Learning to Dial-a-Ride: A Deep Graph Reinforcement Learning Approach to the Electric Dial-a-Ride Problem: Results and Discussion

 Our RL approach achieves the highest test profit of 927.25, outperforming ALNS by 9.5\% (847.07) and greedy by 343\% (209.45).
 Most notably, our method is the only one to achieve 100\% completion rate, successfully serving all 250 requests, whereas ALNS achieves 94.6\% completion (236.5 requests) and the greedy heuristic serves only 24\% of requests (60 out of 250).
 This demonstrates that our learned policy effectively balances the complex trade-offs inherent in the E-DARP, including time window constraints, vehicle capacity, and battery management.

 The RL approach demonstrates superior fleet utilization, requiring only 8.25 vehicles on average compared to 9.4 for ALNS and the full fleet of 10 for the greedy baseline.
 This 12\% reduction in vehicles used compared to ALNS translates directly to operational cost savings.
 Furthermore, our method achieves a load factor of 1.94, indicating effective ridesharing with nearly two passengers transported simultaneously on average, whereas both ALNS and greedy achieve a load factor of 1, indicating single-passenger trips that underutilize vehicle capacity.
 The RL policy also learns efficient battery management, requiring only 0.45 charging station visits per route compared to 1.25 for ALNS and 11.8 for greedy.
 Despite serving all requests, RL consumes only 9.6 kWh per vehicle compared to 11.6 kWh for ALNS, demonstrating more energy-efficient routing.
-The greedy heuristic uses just 3.2 kWh per vehicle, but this low energy consumption reflects its poor completion rate rather than efficiency, as vehicles spend time traveling to charging stations rather than serving customers.
+The greedy heuristic uses just 3.2 kWh per vehicle, but this low energy consumption reflects its poor completion rate rather than efficiency.

 ALNS achieves the lowest wait and lateness times per request.
 However, this comes at the cost of serving fewer customers.
 ALNS effectively selects easier requests that can be served with minimal delay, leaving 13.5 requests (5.4\%) unserved.
 Our RL approach prioritizes serving all customers and maximizing ride-sharing, accepting slightly higher average wait times (33.2s vs 8.3s) and lateness (30.3s vs 0.0s) as a trade-off for 100\% completion and nearly 2$\times$ higher vehicle utilization.
+Crucially, our method achieves the highest overall profit, demonstrating that the gains from complete service coverage and efficient fleet utilization outweigh the modest increase in lateness under the E-DARP objective.